microsoft/xlang/src/readme.md

 The **/script** folder contains the scripts and tools used to build and bootstrap the various projects and language projections.

-* **windowsBuild.ps1** builds xlang for Windows.
+* **windows/build.cmd** builds xlang for Windows.
 Note, this must be run from a VS 2017 command prompt.

-* **bionicBuild.cmd** builds xlang for Ubuntu 18.04 (aka "Bionic Beaver") via Windows Subsystem for Linux.
+* **ubuntu/build.sh** bash script to build xlang for Ubuntu 18.04.
+Works on both native Ubuntu and in Windows Subsystem for Linux.

-* **wslConfigBionic.sh** bash script to configure Ubuntu 18.04 with the tools needed for xlang.
+* **ubuntu/configure.sh** bash script to configure Ubuntu 18.04 with the tools needed for xlang.

 * **scorch.cmake** cmake function to delete build artifacts not automatically removed by the clean target.